 Yep, all Sigma lenses and a Zeiss recommendation.
 For the people who are still insisting on “use original lenses” – Take a good look at the reviews on the Sigma Art series all around the world.
 They cost a fraction of the original, and some of them even outperform the “original”.

-For the beginners, you have a choice to bundle your camera purchase with a “kit lens” (usually 16-50mm or 18-55mm)… That works, but don’t expect too much out of it.
+For beginners, you have a choice to bundle your camera purchase with a “kit lens” (usually 16-50mm or 18-55mm)… That works, but don’t expect too much out of it.
 My recommendation is, just spend a bit more to get the basic Sigma zoom.
 That f/2.8 makes a difference, and you will most likely be able to stick with this “improved basic zoom” for a longer time.

 PRIME OR ZOOM LENSES?

 Personally, I will say zoom lenses.
-Switching lenses while shooting is just a huge hassle, even though it is just “slow-moving landscape”.
+Switching lenses while shooting is just a huge hassle, even though it is just a “slow-moving landscape”.
 Also, it makes more sense to travel with only one zoom lens, rather than a collection of prime lenses.

 P.S.
 It’s not that prime lenses are bad.
 It’s just my personal preference for the convenience of zoom lenses for landscape/travel/street.